Your offer explained

 If you’re an International Foundation Year or intercalating student, or taking a joint degree, you can accept your offer online.

-If you’re an International Foundation Year student, you’ll also need to email your grades and IELTS certificate to ifyadmissions@leeds.ac.uk once you have completed your qualifications.
+If you’re an International Foundation Year student, you’ll also need to send your grades and IELTS certificate by email to the admissions team at ifyadmissions@leeds.ac.uk once you have completed your qualifications.

 If you’re a Study Group student, you don’t need to accept your offer because this will be done on your behalf when you’re made an offer.